Skip to content

 Hopefully you are also setting quarterly goals for yourself, and checking in weekly before setting your weekly goals allows you to keep alignment week over week to what really matters for the quarter.

-1. Your mind is ‘in the flow’ for the week on what’s mattering.
-You may also be facing some regret over what didn’t get done, which can actually be reframed as awareness of what really matters and can inform your plans for the following week.
-Your mind will naturally be zooming out on the work as you approach the weekend, so it’s a great time to set the big goals for the next week.
+First, your mind is in the flow for the week on what is mattering.
+You may also be facing some regret over what did not get done, which can actually be reframed as awareness of what really matters and can inform your plans for the following week.
+Your mind will naturally be zooming out on the work as you approach the weekend, so it is a great time to set the big goals for the next week.

-Reviewing your last week’s goals allows you learn over time what is blocking you and modify your work environment as needed to remove blockers.
-This isn’t about guilting yourself about what you didn’t get done, it’s about learning what you need to be happiest and most effective.
+Reviewing your last week's goals lets you learn over time what is blocking you and modify your work environment as needed.
+This is not about guilting yourself for what you did not get done.
+It is about learning what you need to be happiest and most effective.
 This is about changing the environment and the practices, not changing you.

-You are working and trying hard enough and you are wonderful just the way you are.
+You are working hard enough.
+You are wonderful just the way you are.

-Noting 3 things you’re proud of reminds you that you are wonderful.
-That you are doing your best with the abilities, information and tools you have at hand.
+Noting 3 things you are proud of reminds you that you are doing your best with the abilities, information, and tools you have at hand.
 If you are anything like me, you are your own worst critic and harshest boss.

 I realized at some point as a CEO that the only person in the company with an overbearing asshole boss was me.

-I learned to be patient and supportive with my executive team, but giving this grace to myself is always much harder.
-A practice of writing down each week 3 things I’m proud of, about my own effort, has really helped me be more present and patient with myself.
-Doing it as a part of a Friday practice can really help the transition into the weekend.
+I learned to be patient and supportive with my executive team, but giving that grace to myself was always much harder.
+A weekly practice of writing down 3 things I am proud of about my own effort has helped me be more present and patient with myself.
+It is also a powerful tool for founder burnout prevention: catching yourself before the depletion compounds.

 Take your weekends off.
 There is a mountain of data that working 80 hours a week is not more useful than working 50.
-I don’t care how many hours you work, but you need a big chunk of time to recover.
-Whether it’s one day or three, take a weekend.
+I do not care how many hours you work, but you need a meaningful block of time to recover.
+Startups fail for lack of problem solving and focus, not lack of lines of code written.
+They fail when the leaders burn out or fail to see the pivots that must be made.
+You cannot see any of that if you are bleary-eyed, sleeping too little, and working 7 days a week.
 Take a break.
-Startups fail for lack of problem solving and focus not lack of lines of code written.
-They fail when the leaders burn out or fail to see the pivots that must be made, when the opportunity in the market slightly adjacent to the current plan is missed.
-You can’t see any of that if you are bleary eyed, sleeping too little and working 7 days a week.
-Don’t do it.
-It doesn’t help.
-Take a break.
+It is not weakness.
+It is strategy.

-Written with great empathy for the journey.
 Startups are fucking hard.
-You aren’t alone.
+You are not alone.

 entrepreneurshipleadershipburnouthabitsroutines